MacDonald Dettwiler to buy DigitalGlobe for about $3.1-billion

-MacDonald Dettwiler and Associates Ltd said on Friday it had agreed to buy U.S.-based satellite imagery provider DigitalGlobe Inc for about $3.1-billion to strengthen its position in the U.S. market.
+MacDonald Dettwiler and Associates Ltd said on Friday it had agreed to buy U.S.-based DigitalGlobe Inc for about $3.10-billion to strengthen its position in the lucrative satellite imagery market.

-Under the deal, MacDonald Dettwiler and Associates (MDA) will offer $17.50 in cash and 0.3132 of its shares for each DigitalGlobe share held.
+Under the deal, MacDonald Dettwiler and Associates (MDA) will offer $17.50 in cash and 0.3132 of its share for each DigitalGlobe share held.

+The deal includes assumption of DigitalGlobe’s debt of C$1.60-billion and is expected to add to MDA’s operating earnings per share in 2018.

+The total cash-and-stock offer represents a premium of 18 per cent to DigitalGlobe’s closing stock price on Feb.
+16, before reports of a potential deal emerged.

-MDA’s technology, used in large and small satellites and ground stations, will help enhance DigitalGlobe’s services, which will help the combined company to extend its lead in providing satellites and Earth imagery to the U.S markets.
+MDA’s technology, used in satellites and ground stations, will help enhance DigitalGlobe’s services, and enable the combined company to extend its lead in providing Earth imagery to the U.S markets.

-As part of the transaction, which is expected to close in the second half of 2017, MDA will apply to list its shares on the New York Stock Exchange in addition to its current listing on the Toronto Stock Exchange.
+DigitalGlobe in 2014 used crowdsourcing to search for a missing Malaysia Airlines jetliner, inviting internet users to comb through satellite images of over 1,200 square miles (3,200 square km) of seawater for signs of wreckage.

 DigitalGlobe’s services are used by companies such Facebook Inc, Uber Technologies Inc and U.S. defense contractor Harris Corp.